๐ŸงฌAP Biology

 mRNA Export from Nucleus

-• Export proteins bind to mature mRNA and facilitate movement through the pore in an energy-dependent process
+• Export proteins bind to mature mRNA and facilitate movement through the pore in an energy-dependent process.

-• Cytoplasmic localization of mRNA can determine where in the cell the protein will be synthesized (free ribosomes vs. rough ER)
+• Cytoplasmic localization of mRNA can determine where in the cell the protein will be synthesized (free ribosomes vs. rough ER).

-Compare: Prokaryotic vs. eukaryotic protein synthesis—prokaryotes lack a nucleus, so transcription and translation occur simultaneously (coupled transcription-translation).
-This is a key evolutionary distinction and explains why antibiotics targeting bacterial ribosomes don't affect eukaryotic cells.
+Compare: Prokaryotic vs. eukaryotic protein synthesisโ€”prokaryotes lack a nuclear envelope, so transcription and translation occur simultaneously (coupled transcription-translation).
+This is a key distinction and explains why antibiotics targeting bacterial ribosomes (70S) don't affect eukaryotic ribosomes (80S), since the two differ in structure.

 Translation: Decoding the Message